Yuying-LONG/Yuying-LONG.github.io/content/publications/advei-fair-relief/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Dr. Peng Sun
+  - Peng Sun
-  - Dr. Gangyan Xu
+  - Gangyan Xu

 # Author notes (optional)
 author_notes: